Devon Ferguson

 This large pellet grill has an expansive 700 square inches of cooking surface and uses sturdy steel construction, giving it excellent heat retention.

-The Pit Boss 700FB has a hopper capacity of 21 lbs and will give you steady, fan-forced convection heat for up to 24 hours over the entire grilling space.
+The Pit Boss 700FB has a hopper capacity of 21 lbs and can give you steady, fan-forced convection heat for up to 24 hours over the entire grilling space.

 You can also use the precision temperature control system with a temperature range of 180-500°F that allows you to cook low and slow for maximum flavor or high and hot for a delicious char.